The Xometry app works best with JavaScript enabled!

 • Dioxolane: Formed through the acetalization of an aldehyde with ethylene glycol.
 Dioxolane is used as an electrolyte in lithium batteries or as a polymer solvent.

-• Metaldehyde: Formed by reacting acetaldehyde with acids like hydrogen bromide.
-Paraldehyde is also formed during this reaction.
+• Metaldehyde: Formed by polymerization of acetaldehyde under acidic conditions.
+Depending on conditions, paraldehyde can also form.
 Metaldehyde was originally used as a pesticide but was subsequently banned.

-• Paraldehyde: Formed through the reaction of acetaldehyde with sulfuric acid.
+• Paraldehyde: Formed by polymerization of acetaldehyde in the presence of an acid catalyst such as sulfuric acid.
 This chemical is used as a central nervous system depressant.

-• 1,3,5-Trioxane: Formed through acid-catalyzed condensation of aldehydes.
-Trioxane is produced during the polymerization of polyoxymethylene (POM) plastics.
-It is also used in heat bars that are used to heat packaged survival meals.
+• 1,3,5-Trioxane: Formed through acid-catalyzed trimerization of formaldehyde.
+It is used as a formaldehyde source in POM polymerization and as a fuel tablet component.
+It is also used in heat bars to heat packaged survival meals.

 • Dimethoxymethane: A dimethyl acetal derivative of formaldehyde.
 Dimethoxymethane is used primarily as a solvent as well as an additive for petrol that increases the octane number.